 We wished to focus specifically on effects of segmentability on legitimate suffixes, i.e. spellings representing suffixes in standard orthography.
-A corollary of our hypothesis, which we were unable to explore here, was that the lower segmentability of words in -ible vs. -able should make non-suffixal spellings of -ible words (e.g. <legibbel> or <plauzebble>) more likely than those of -able words (e.g. <legibbel> or <plauzebble>) more likely than those of -able words (e.g. <wleashebble> or <portebell>.
+A corollary of our hypothesis that the lower segmentability of words in -ible vs. -able should make non-suffixal spellings of -ible words (e.g. <legibbel> or <plauzebble>) more likely than those of -able words (e.g. <washebble> or <portebell>.
 Broadening the current line of investigation to other spelling variants may also help clarify the extent to which if misspellings of suffixed words are due to morphological structure vs. factors like keyboard layout or screen responsiveness.
-The current study presents a case study, comparing a single pair of suffixes differing in boundary strength to a single other pair that does not, and to a single other suffix without a competitor.
-To properly evaluate the hypotheses we considered, the investigation has to extend to more affixes.

-Another set of limitations has to do with the way Tweets are produced.
 The main advantage of Twitter as a source of data lies in the diversity of topics covered and in the fact that tweets are not generally subject to editorial review.
 However, Twitter data have several drawbacks: For example, some Twitter users may be using auto-complete editors or spell checkers, both of which may filter out many patterns one might observe in uncorrected spelling behavior.
 Secondly, the mechanics of typing or swiping words differ for different input devices, meaning that different letters are adjacent to one another or conveniently reached on keyboards.
-Thirdly, Twitter users include native speakers of languages such as French or German, where cognates of English -ible/-able are phonetically clearly distinct from one another, considerably reducing the risk of substituting their written forms for one another.
+Thirdly, Twitter users include native speakers of such as French or German, where cognates of English -ible/-able are phonetically clearly distinct from one another, considerably reducing the risk of substituting their written forms for one another.